-And we share clients and we enjoy working together is because just like you guys that we saw in the data and analytics leading into Oh eight, that the [00:18:00] numbers weren't good.
-Mm, and things were changing, but I, I didn't take enough of a leadership role with my clients at that time to prepare them to, I just, I reacted personally with a lot of fear and kind of shut down and it just, it led to several very difficult years personally, professionally the whole way around.
+And we share clients and we enjoy working together is because just like you guys that we saw in the data and analytics leading into 08 that the [00:18:00] numbers weren't good and things were changing, but I didn't take enough of a leadership role with my clients at that time to prepare them to.
+I just reacted personally with a lot of fear and kind of shut down and it led to several very difficult years personally, professionally the whole way around.

-And I just thought, you know, If I go through a black Swan type business, and then again, this isn't how I want to handle this.
-And now, of course, my hope was to hope was to not have to live up to that promise.
+And I just thought, you know, if I go through a Black Swan type business, and then again, this isn't how I want to handle this, and now, of course, my hope was to not have to live up to that promise.
 I mean, really it wasn't 2008 and not people seriously.

-Greg Bray: I admit to having some of those flashbacks in March as well, and, and trying to, You know, keep the PTSD reactions from, from, from overwhelming a little bit,
+Greg Bray: I admit to having some of those flashbacks in March as well, and trying to keep the PTSD reactions from overwhelming a little bit, you know?

 They don't need more slide decks right now.
 What do they need?
-They need reassurance and he calm, they need ideas. and then so as I started to get that, flush that out over a weekend.
-You know, and what they need more than anything was somebody to take action and to take a, take a leadership step forward, you know?
+They need reassurance and calm, they need ideas.
+So as I started to get that, have to flush that out over a weekend.
+You know, and what they need more than anything was somebody to take action and to take a leadership step forward, you know?